wuxxin/salt-shared/README.md

 ## salt-shared - useful Salt states

 A collection of saltstack states.

-Quality and style differ from state to state, most states are working, some states have documentation README.md's.
+Most states are working, some states have a documentation README.md

 ### What can you do with it

-* Target Platforms: Ubuntu Focal 20.04 LTS and 19.10; 19.04; 18.04; debian 10
+* Target Platforms: Ubuntu Focal 20.04 LTS
-    * many non-gui states also work with older/newer ubuntu and other debian based distros.
+    * many states also work with older/newer ubuntu and other debian based distros.
-    * To bootstrap a machine with a custom storage setup, see:
+    * To bootstrap a machine from scratch with a custom storage setup, see:
       [machine-bootstrap](https://github.com/wuxxin/machine-bootstrap)

 * Features to look at: